UPPMAX/programming_formalisms/docs/design_develop/OO_development.md

     Using refactoring.guru find an implement another pattern that is useful for your project.

-!!! hint
-    UNDF

-!!! info **Object Orientation is a Paradigm not a language feature**
-    - Mariam-webster defines a Paradigm as: philosophical and theoretical framework of a scientific school or discipline within which theories, laws, and generalizations and the experiments performed in support of them are formulated
-    - Stanford Encyclopedia of Philosophy cites the work of Thomas Kuhn The Structure of Scientific Revolutions in where a work of Paradigm is not only the key theories and laws, but also—and this is what makes them paradigms—the applications of those theories in the solution of important problems

-Developing object orientated is following these principles

-1: Information Hiding
-    No unit outside of the object shall know the internal workings of the object
-2: The concept of Encapsulation

-3: The concept of message passing

 ## References
 - `[Ivar Jacobson 1992] Object-Oriented Software Engineering, a usecase driven approach, Addison-wesley 1992